10.27.25 | Care and Conditions

 Curious about cataract surgery?
 Discover everything you need to know about this common procedure and how it can improve your vision.

-Cataracts are a common eye condition, particularly as people age.
-But what exactly are cataracts, and how can they be treated?
+Cataracts, a common eye condition, affect many people as they age.
+But what are cataracts, and how can they be treated?

 A cataract is a clouding of the eye's natural lens, leading to blurry vision and difficulty seeing clearly.
-After the age of 40, the proteins in the lens can start to break down.
-By age 60, many people may notice some clouding, although significant vision problems might not appear until later.
+After age of 40, normal proteins in the lens start to break down.
+By age 60, many people may notice some cloudiness, although vision problems might not appear until years later.

 Causes of Cataracts